parabolic/parabolic.github.io/_posts/2022-03-02-gcp-workload-identity-with-gke-and-terraform.markdown

 For that, I will be using Terraform and GCP to show the GKE Workload Identity in action.

 From this point on, I will assume that the reader has the following:

-[Terraform 1.1 or older] and gcloud CLI installed.
-Functional GCP credentials (hopefully not configured via a User-managed service account key), authorized for creating and managing GCP projects.
-Including all of its underlying resources.
+- [Terraform 1.1 or older] and gcloud CLI installed.

+- Functional GCP credentials (hopefully not configured via a user-managed service account key), authorized for creating and managing GCP projects, including all of its underlying resources.

 I've made a [Terraform root module] that creates a:
 - GCP project (it can also reside under an Organization folder).